Bloom-host/BloomDocs/docs/running_a_server/optimization.md

 Keep in mind, this guide merely provides suggestions, and should not be taken exactly, as every server is different.

-#### ~ While Paper is reccomended, many optimizations here can be done without the need for it.
+#### ~ While Paper is recommended, many optimizations here can be done without the need for it.

 ---